Walnut

 This member is a YANA Mentor This is his Country or State Flag

 Steve Z lives in Maine, USA.
 He was 58 when he was diagnosed in May, 2007.
 His initial PSA was 2.50 ng/ml, his Gleason Score was 6, and he was staged T2a.
-His initial treatment choice was Uncommon/Unconventional (Cryotherapy - Focal) and his current treatment choice is External Beam Radiation (Other).
+His initial treatment choice was Uncommon/Unconventional (Cryotherapy - Focal) and his current treatment choice is External Beam Radiation (Intensity Modulated).
 Here is his story.

 I went to a urologist because of urinary frequency and nocturia (having to get up to go at night).
 My (then) family doctor didn't explain the possible significance of my PSA being up to 3.37 from 1.26.